If you are using earned media value to show the impact of your PR program, please stop. There are other options.

 I shouldn’t have to build or defend an argument that an article on the front page of the New York Times has more value than a full-site media buy.

-There are media measurement platforms today that give interesting brand data, though.
+There are media intelligence platforms today that give interesting brand data, though.
 Memo is a relatively new media measurement analytics platform that provides web analytics directly from the publisher’s websites.
 In other words, if you get coverage in Fortune, Memo will give you unique visitors, referral websites, scroll depth, and other metrics at the article level.
-This is a massive step in measuring real earned media value.
+Article readership is a massive step in measuring real earned media value.

 The only challenge with Memo is that it can get costly, so it may not be ideal for smaller brands.
 Also, Memo only has partnerships with US media companies and is limited to only the more prominent media outlets.